AngeClementAkazan/Sequential-FeatureForestFlow/README.md

 ## Folder Structure
 <pre>
-│
+├── Plots_material/
+│   ├── CS3F_Euler_Results.csv     #CSV files for the CS3F-based Euler results
+│   ├── CS3F_Euler_Results.csv     #CSV files for the CS3F-based Euler results
+│   ├── FFM.csv                    #CSV files for the ForestFlow results
+│   ├── CS3F_Euler_Results.csv     #CSV files for the CS3F-based Euler results
+│   ├── CS3F_Euler_Results.csv     #CSV files for the CS3F-based Euler results
+│   ├── Plotting_Values.ipynb      #Contains code for plotting  the results for all metrics for each of the methods used in this study
 ├── Seq3F/
 │   ├── __init__.py                #Initialization file
 │   ├── data_loader.py             #Contains functions for loading data
 │   ├── Metrics.py                 #Contains functions for calculating metrics
-│   ├── Flow_matching_class.py      #Contains classes and functions for flow matching │   ├── S3F.py                      # Contains the main Sequential-FeatureForestFlow class
+│   ├── Flow_matching_class.py     #Contains classes and functions for flow matching │   ├── S3F.py                     #Contains the main Sequential-FeatureForestFlow class
 │   ├── utlis.py                   #Contains functions that feeds Metrics.pyand S3F.py
 │
-├── .gitignore                  #List of files ignored by git ├── ForestFlow.py                #Contains the original ForestFlow Class ├── License.txt                 # The license terms ├── README.md                   #This file
-├──Requirements.txt             #Contain requires lybraries ├── setup.py                    #File for installing project as a package └── Test_Model.py               #Test script for the package.
+├── .gitignore                      #List of files ignored by git (pycache and DS_Store) ├── ForestFlow.py                   #Contains the original ForestFlow Class ├── License.txt                     # The license terms ├── Iris_Plot.ipynb                 #Contain code to reprodu ce the iris file ├── README.md                       #This file ├──Requirements.txt                 #Contain requires lybraries ├── setup.py                        #File for installing project as a package └── Test_Model.py                   #Test script for the package.

 </pre>
 <!-- <pre>